Chase-William/.Docs/.docs/DotDocs/Core/Models/LocalProjectModel.md

 # <code><span title="Represents a local project with a .csproj file.">LocalProjectModel</span></code> *class*

-undefinedRepresents a local project with a .csproj file.
+Represents a local project with a .csproj file.

 ## *public* Properties

 ### _Assembly <code><a href="AssemblyModel.md">AssemblyModel</a></code>

+The assembly model instance this project generates.

 ### _DefinedTypes <code><span title="Represents a local project with a .csproj file.">List</span><<a href="Language\TypeModel.md">TypeModel</a>></code> *static* *readonly*

+Contains all the projects declared in this project.

 ### _LocalProjects <code><span title="Represents a local project with a .csproj file.">List</span><<a href="LocalProjectModel.md">LocalProjectModel</a>></code>

+Collection of all <see cref="T:DotDocs.Core.Models.LocalProjectModel" /> dependencies.

 ### AssemblyId <code><span title="Represents a local project with a .csproj file.">String</span></code>